Budapest Great Market Hall Food Tour

 • Open on Mon, Tue, Wed, Thu, Fri, Sat

-Discover and sample the most symbolic products of Hungarian cuisine with our Budapest Great Market Hall Food Tour, combining culture, architecture, and gastronomy.
+Discover and sample the most symbolic products of Hungarian cuisine with our Budapest Great Market Hall Food Tour.
+We'll combine culture, architecture and gastronomy in one experience!

 Budapest Great Market Hall Food Tour

-At noon, we'll meet at Vámház krt. and begin our food tour in the Budapest Great Market Hall, where you will explore the distinctive qualities of Hungarian cuisine.
+At noon we'll meet at Vámház krt. and start our food tour in the Budapest Great Market Hall, where you'll discover the distinctive qualities of Hungarian cuisine.

-We will first examine the building's neo-Gothic structure designed by Samu Pecz.
-While walking through the aisles of Hungary's largest covered market, you will taste specialties such as Trappist cheeses, pickles, and hot buns with various sausages.
+First, we'll examine the building's neo-Gothic structure and design, created by Samu Pecz.
+As we walk through Hungary's largest covered market, we'll taste some specialties like Trappist cheeses, pickles, and hot buns with sausages.

-Discussion will include paprika, a key ingredient in Hungarian cuisine.
-We will also visit sweet food stalls to sample different varieties of rétes (strudel), a well-known treat from the Austro-Hungarian Empire.
+We'll discuss paprika, a main ingredient of Hungarian cuisine.
+Afterward, we'll visit the sweet food stalls to sample various varieties of rétes (strudel), known as a sweet treat from the Austro-Hungarian Empire.

-Finally, we will enjoy lángos, an appetiser made with fried bread, topped with sour cream, ham, tomato, and cheese.
-Bon appétit!
+Finally, we'll try lángos, an appetizer made with fried bread topped with ingredients like sour cream, ham, tomato, and cheese.
+Bon appetit!

-The tour will conclude at 2 pm outside the market.
+Our food tour will finish at 2 pm outside the market.
+See you next time!

 Included